achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 TF Lite with iOS, Swift and TF Lite Swift

 TinyML  https://blog.tensorflow.org/2020/08/the-future-of-ml-tiny-and-bright.html

+tinyml-papers-and-projects This is a list of interesting papers and projects about TinyML https://github.com/gigwegbe/tinyml-papers-and-projects

 pennylane Python library for differentiable programming of quantum computers https://github.com/PennyLaneAI/pennylane